How to set up a new insurance

 After selecting the service, you'll assign which type of provider can schedule this event.
 This step is crucial for ensuring that only the appropriate employee can book specific types of sessions.
 You can choose from:

-• BCaBA: Can schedule sessions like Supervision or Behavior Reassessment.
+- BCaBA: Can schedule sessions like Behavior Treatment or Family Training.

 This role-based assignment ensures that each service is linked to the right provider, maintaining compliance and organizational workflow.

-Please add only the optional modifiers that are not part of the prior authorization codes here.
+Tip: Only add modifiers that are not already included in the prior authorization codes.
 Staff members will be able to select these modifiers when creating a visit.

 Step 7: Review

-27. You can edit the information in all the steps, except for the insurance name and payer ID
+25. You can edit the information in all the steps.

 3. Activating the Insurance